Miles Morales: Creation

 Miles Morales was created by writer Brian Michael Bendis and Italian artist Sara Pichelli.
 Bendis's thoughts about the character, and the way he looked in his first appearance, were heavily influenced by African-American actor Donald Glover's appearance in Spider-Man pajamas in "Anthropology 101", the second-season premiere of the television comedy series Community.
 Bendis said of Glover, "He looked fantastic!
 I saw him in the costume and thought, 'I would like to read that book.'
 So I was glad I was writing that book."

 In creating the visual look for Miles, Pichelli followed her usual practice of approaching the design by giving thought to the character's personality, including the background that influenced it, and the distinctive traits that he would exhibit, such as the clothing he wears, his body language and expressions.
 Pichelli also designed Spider-Man's new costume, a mostly black outfit with red webbing and a red spider logo.
 Pichelli had worked on four issues of Ultimate Spider-Man before she was approached to work on the new title with Miles Morales.
 Pichelli, who works with a Cintiq 12wx graphic tablet, added more screentones to her illustrations to give what she called "a more 'pop' feeling to the book", which she felt would be fitting to the series.

 Morales was born and raised in Brooklyn, New York City, the then-13-year-old son of an African American father and an Afro-Puerto Rican mother.
 Axel Alonso has described Miles as an intelligent nerd with an aptitude for science similar to his predecessor, Peter Parker.

+While established as being Puerto Rican, the race of Rio Morales was initially left ambiguous.
+Comics writer Cody Ziglar established in the 2024 Miles Morales: Spider-Man Annual that Rio's family were Afro-Puerto Rican, following up on confirmation in a previous interview.
+In February 2026, Ziglar would additionally confirm that both Rio Morales and Gloria Morales, Miles' grandmother, were Afro-Puerto Rican women, with Gloria specifically having a mixture of Taino, African, and Spanish ancestry.

+2010s

 The character made his debut in the fourth issue of the Ultimate Fallout miniseries, which was released on August 3, 2011.
 He later starred in the relaunched Ultimate Comics: Spider-Man series, written by Bendis and drawn by Pichelli, in September 2011.